Bringing a Dispute to Small Claims Court

 6. If you have a claim against the plaintiff, consider asking the court to resolve it at same hearing.
 (Complete and file a Defendant's Claim and Order to Go to Small Claims Court (Form SC-120).)

 7. Prepare for the court hearing.
 Organize your thoughts.
 Collect evidence.
 Consult witnesses.
-If you have witnesses that you think may not appear voluntarily at your hearing or there are papers that you require to present your case, then ask the court to issue a subpoena which will require the witness to go to court/require papers be brought to trial.
-You will need to file a Small Claims Subpoena and Declaration (form SC-107).
+If you have witnesses that you think may not appear voluntarily at your hearing or there are papers that you require to present your case, then ask the court to issue a subpoena which will require the witness to go to court/require papers be brought to trial, require the witness to go to court or require papers be brought to trial, or both.
+You will need to file a Small Claims Subpoena and Declaration (Form SC-107).